jweiland-net/contributory_calculator/Documentation/Configuration/Index.rst

 Create a folder to store those records at one place and try not to store them directly on your "page".
 Then add as much records as you need of type "Care".

+The "Care" record contains a relation to calculation base records.
+You can add one calculation base per year for your different care forms.

 Custom storage page for records
 ================================